 - will be the first generation in their family to earn a four-year college degree in the U.S.

 - are eligible for federal free or reduced lunch

 - identify as an underrepresented racial or ethnic minority in New Hampshire

 - speak a language other than English at home

 Breakthrough visits all of Manchester’s sixth grade, public school classrooms during the winter to encourage students to apply.
 In a typical application season, these are the steps students and families must complete in order to apply for Breakthrough:

-Step One: Interested students can request an application from their school counselor or download the application from our website.
+Step One: Interested students can request an application from their school counselor or download it here: TBD.
 Parts of the application need to be completed by the student and the student’s family, teachers, and guidance counselor.
-The application must be postmarked and mailed to the Breakthrough office by the deadline indicated on the application.
+The application must be received by the Breakthrough office by March 10, 2017.

-Step Three: Student applicants attend a group interview session after school.
+Step Two: Student applicants attend an interview session after school with their parents or guardians.
 These sessions are scheduled in April, and applicants will be notified by mail of the time and location of their interview session.